aygunsalimova/aygunsalimova/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning Frontend Programming
+- 🌱 I’m currently learning MERN Stack Development
 - 👯 I’m looking for a new opportunities with other developers
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2023 Goals: Learn MERN Stack deeply
-- ⚡ Fun fact: I love reading books & watching romantic-comedy films
+- ⚡ Fun fact: I love reading books & walking around the country

 ### Languages and Tools: